fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 # Helm Releases

-The `HelmRelease` API defines a resource for automated controller driven Helm actions.
+The `HelmRelease` API defines a resource for automated controller driven Helm releases.

 ## Specification

-A **helmrelease** object defines the source of a Helm chart by referencing an object managed by [source-controller](https://github.com/fluxcd/source-controller), the interval reconciliation should happen at, and a set of options to control the settings of the automated Helm actions that are being performed.
+A **helmrelease** object defines a resource for controller driven reconciliation of Helm releases via Helm actions such as install, upgrade, test, uninstall, and rollback.
+This includes release placement (namespace/name), release content (chart/values overrides), action trigger configuration, individual action configuration, and statusing.

 ```go
 // HelmReleaseSpec defines the desired state of a Helm Release.